 How Blockchain Technology Can Change How We Vote

-There are many in the Bitcoin and Blockchain world who believe voting technology advancements can and will provide a new method of voting that is more secure, easier and will allow for more people to perform their basic civic duty.
+Many in the Bitcoin and blockchain world believe voting technology advancements can and will provide a new method of voting that is more secure, easier, and will allow for more people to perform their basic civic duty.

 How Bitcoin and Blockchain Technology Can Help

-The thought of Bitcoin as a way to change the way we vote was considered during the early days of the new technology.
-At a time when the virtual currency was about $30 (it’s now hovering around $3,500), in 2012, computer scientists in Canada were looking to exploit the capabilities of Bitcoin as “a form of ‘carbon dating’ for digital information and something that would make electronic voting more secure.”
+The thought of bitcoin as a way to change the way we vote was considered during the early days of the new technology.
+In 2012, a time when the virtual currency was about $30, computer scientists in Canada were looking to exploit the capabilities of bitcoin as “a form of ‘carbon dating’ for digital information and something that would make electronic voting more secure.”

 Blockchain-Related Voting System Startups